fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using the class SGDClassifier.
-In the main function at `trainSvm.py` line 132 through 179.
-The already loaded car and notcar datasets and the train parameters are handed over to the function.
+In the main function at `trainSvm.py` line 266 through 293.
+The already loaded car and notcar datasets and the train parameters are handed over to the function `train()` at line 215 through 263.

-First the features are extracted calling the `extract_features()` function in module `featureDetection.py` the two feature sets are stacked in a two line matrix calling vstack. a label column is added to the feature matrix(label 1 for cars and label 0 for notcars) in lines 157 through 165.
+First the features are extracted calling the `extractFeatures()` function in module `featureDetection.py` the two feature sets are stacked in a two line matrix calling vstack. a label column is added to the feature matrix(label 1 for cars and label 0 for notcars) in lines 240 through 247.

-In line 162 to 164 the feature matrix is normalized to with 0 mean and unit variance using the class sclearn.prepocessing.StandardScaler.
+In line 242 to 245 the feature matrix is normalized to 0 mean and unit variance using the class sclearn.prepocessing.StandardScaler.
 The fit method calculates the mean and standard deviation, which is used for scaling.
 Calling transform, the data is scaled.

-The feature matrix is devided in a randomized 80% train and 20% test dataset calling `train_test_split()`.
+The feature matrix is devided in a randomized 80% train and 20% test dataset calling `train_test_split()` at line 250.

-After the preprocessing the Classifier is created in line 173 and trained in line 174.
+After the preprocessing the Classifier is created in line 256 and trained in line 257.

-The function returns the scaler object, the trained classifier and the achieved accuracy.
+The function `train()` returns the scaler object, the trained classifier and the achieved accuracy.
-As the scaler and the trained classifier are needed for future predictions a dictionary is created and stored to a pickle file named `svc.p`.
+As the scaler and the trained classifier are needed for future predictions, a dictionary is created and stored to a pickle file named `svc.p` at line 289 to 293.

 I choosed the SGDClassifier as it is fast and has more options to optimize.
-For this reason I created a function gridSearch, which allows to find the best setup for the classifier.
+For this reason I created a function `gridSearch`, which allows to find the best setup for the classifier.
 I defined the parameter space for the tuning by `[{'loss':["hinge","modified_huber","squared_hinge"],'alpha': [0.00001,0.0001,0.001,0.01],"penalty":["l1","l2","elasticnet"]}]`

 The found optimal combination is loss function `hinge`,penalty=`elasticnet` and alpha =`0.0001`.